How Far Does Electricity Travel In Water

 The electrical conductivity of water also affects how far electricity can travel.
 When a current flows through water, it causes ions to move about and interact with one another, which can impede and slow down the flow of electrons.
 Thus, if a higher concentration of ions is present in the water, it will reduce how far electricity can travel in it.

-See also Is Distilled Better Than Purified
+See also Is Distilled Water Safe For Babies

 In addition, temperature plays an important role in determining how far electricity can travel in water.
 As temperature increases, so does electrical conductivity as more and more ions are set into motion.
 This means that at higher temperatures, electrical currents will be able to travel farther distances than at lower temperatures.